UTNkar/documentation/content/ordsys/frontend/workflow.md

 A customer approaches the bar and orders a beer and a hamburger.
 The bar staff hands the customer a table number sign and the beer, and proceeds to place an order for a hamburger to the given table number and send it through the system.
 The customer pays for the order before leaving the bar.

 #### 2. Receiving and handling an order
 The kitchen staff sees the newly placed hamburger order on a laptop in the kitchen set to the kitchen view.
-Once the kitchen staff is ready to prepare the burger, they press the rightward-facing arrow on the order, moving it to the *in progress* column to inform the bar staff and to make sure noone else in the kitchen starts working on the same order.
+Once the kitchen staff is ready to prepare the burger, they press the rightward-facing arrow on the order, moving it to the *in progress* column to inform the bar staff and to make sure no-one else in the kitchen starts working on the same order.

 Should orders start to pile up, the kitchen staff can get an overview of how many items are waiting in the lower right portion of the screen.
 This is to ensure that they can tell the bar staff if they run out of a certain menu item.